Gas and electricity standing charges explained

 The energy regulator, Ofgem, limits how much suppliers can charge on a default tariff through the energy price cap.

-As the cost of maintaining Britain’s energy network and metered supply to your home plus government support schemes like the Warm Home Discount changes, so do standing charges – much like the rental on your mobile phone.
+As the cost of maintaining Britain’s energy network and metered supply to your home plus government support schemes changes, so do standing charges – much like the rental on your mobile phone.
 See our average bill guide for a breakdown of what makes up your energy bills.

 Here we explain the main factors that have driven more recent standing charge increases: